All Episodes

 We'll be back.

-We discussed the latest in health care in the first hour of the program today.
+By the way, we discussed the latest in health care in the first hour of the program today, and there's a couple stories that I left out.

-And one of them is from the politico today.
+And one of them is from the Politico today.

 So if they hold together, they could have a serious impact.

-Now there's not that there is no chance.
+Now, there is no chance.

 It's too big to fail.

-She signed a letter in November affirming support for a public insurance option, but her spokesman said yesterday she didn't necessarily look at it uh word for word when she signed it.
+She signed a letter in November affirming support for a public insurance option, but her spokesman said yesterday she didn't necessarily look at it word for word when she signed it.

-Uh when Landrew told reporters yesterday she opposed the public option, Saunders said that she was referring only to the most liberal possible structure, a government program modeled after Medicare.
+When Landrieu told reporters yesterday she opposed the public option, Saunders said that she was referring only to the most liberal possible structure, a government program modeled after Medicare.

-Healthcare for America Now described the letter as drafted by Landrew for her aides.
+Healthcare for America Now described the letter as drafted by Landrew for her AIDS, but Saunders said that was not the case.

-It is incorrect that she ever sent the letter or that it originated Democrats are fighting about this.
+It is incorrect that she ever sent the letter or that it originated.

-More and more Democrats are ready to vote against Pelosi's climate change bill, according to a congressional committee chairman who opposes his leader, the House Agriculture Committee Chairman Colin Peterson, Democrat Minnesota, said Wednesday he's at an impasse with the lead sponsor of this bill that's strongly backed by Pelosi.
+The House Agriculture Committee Chairman Colin Peterson, Democrat Minnesota, said Wednesday he's at an impasse with the lead sponsor of this bill that's strongly backed by Pelosi.

-He said, We're stuck.
+He said, we're stuck.

 Now, these two chairmen are butting heads at the staff level, despite a deadline set by Pelosi for all committee action to be finished by June the 19th.